gfechio/tiny_infra/README.md

-# Backbase
+# Project
-Backbase assignment project.
+Project assignment for infra using K8S and terraform.

 ![Diagram](project.png)